Skip to content

 APP -->|exports spans| T

-S -->|HTTP / gRPC assertions| APP
+S -->|HTTP / gRPC asserts| APP

-S -->|DB assertions| PG
+S -->|DB asserts| PG

-S -->|trace assertions| T
+S -->|trace asserts| T

-Any language that can:
+Any language can work if the AUT can:

-Process vs. Container at a glance
+Process vs container at a glance

 Concern stove-process stove-container